 In the United States, the modifications for high altitude are based on a 4% reduction of input capacity for every 1000 feet above 2000 feet above sea level.
-Table 6 illustrates the impact of altitude for selected elevations.
+Table 6 (next page) illustrates the impact of altitude for selected elevations.
 Consult with local fuel suppliers or authorities to determine local regulations or customs.

-NATURAL TO LP GAS: This series furnace is manufactured as a natural gas (sea level) appliance that may be converted to LP gas through use of the Conversion Kit part number 550001335.
+NATURAL TO LP GAS: This series furnace is manufactured as a natural gas (sea level) appliance that may be converted to LP gas through use of the Conversion Kit part number 550001334.
 This kit contains the orifices needed for all models, the regulator spring for the gas valve, and a label to affix adjacent to the appliance rating plate to alert subsequent service technicians of the conversion.

 LP TO NATURAL GAS: Although the furnace is manufactured initially as a natural gas appliance, if, after an LP gas conversion it becomes necessary to convert back to natural gas and the original parts are unavailable, The Conversion Kit part number 550001334 may be obtained.
+This kit is the same the Natural to LP Gas Conversion Kit (above).